lwsmith35/SimpleWebCrawler/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-This was a proejct built for entertainment purposes, Any contributions my be reviewed... or not.
+This was a project built for entertainment purposes, Any contributions may ... but not likely... be reviewed.
 In case you find yourself bored:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)